Dad joke: Popularity

+Examples in notable publications

 Men's Health, in October 2021, compiled two hundred of "the best dad jokes of all time", sorting them into topical categories of punny, "groaners", sick, parenting, and "my wife".
 Respective to category, they included "I only get sick on Saturdays and Sundays.
-I must have a weekend immune system."; "I use to hate facial hair, but then it grew on me."; "What’s worse than biting into an apple and finding a worm?
+I must have a weekend immune system."; "I use to hate facial hair, but then it grew on me."; "What's worse than biting into an apple and finding a worm?
 Biting into an apple and finding half a worm."; "When does a joke become a dad joke?
-When it becomes apparent."; and "I think my wife is putting glue on my antique guns collection.
+When it becomes apparent."; and "I think my wife is putting glue on my antique gun collection.
 She denies it, but I'm sticking to my guns."

-In May 2022, Today published a list of 225 in the humor genre, categorizing some as being better suited for adults than for children.

-In April 2025, Country Living compiled a list of 300 gags including "all-new dad jokes for 2025", such as "Dogs can't operate MRI machines, but catscan".
+In April 2025, Country Living compiled 300 gags including "all-new dad jokes for 2025", such as "Dogs can't operate MRI machines, but catscan".

+Good Housekeeping published a May 2025 list of 315 dad jokes, calling their conveyance "a true art form".
+The compilation included: "In 2025, I didn't do a marathon.
+I didn't do one in 2024, 2023 or 2022, either.
+This is a running joke", "I started a band called 999 Megabytes — we haven't gotten a gig yet", and "I love telling Dad jokes.
+Sometimes, he even laughs."

+In October 2025, Today updated its May 2022 compilation of 225 examples of the humor genre (categorizing some as being better suited for adults than for children) to include 330 "corny one-liners, dumb puns and groan-worthy dad jokes".